ErrorTzy/writings/notes/Phil_of_Lan/KripkeWittgensteinOnRulesandPrivateLanguage.md

 **Kripke's objection 2 to 4**: There is no point in my childhood when I suddenly felt I have grasped the rule of addition.
 But when we first experience something, we have Eureka moment.
 Therefore, there is no such thing as introspectible experience of meaning; Even if there is such a moment, probably we just figured out *a few particular cases*.

 > No?
 I thought when learning language, there are a lot of time where we suddenly figured out what other people are doing.
 And yes, I agree that most of the time our Eureka moment is that, we figured out the patter for a few particular cases.
-But the point is that we figured out a patter!
+But the point is that we figured out a patter!There is then no problem - as far as the present consIderatIOns go - as to how the addition function (taken say, as a set oftriples)36 contains within it all its instances such as the triple (68, 57, 12 5).

 **Wittgenstein's "Reading" argument**: When someone is learning how to read (in the sense of reading our loud, not understanding), this is the simplest case of "following a rule"; There seems to be no introspectible experience of following this reading rule